-- 1. The Ministry of Education via the TDSB: (\$1.25/full-time student; max. \$1000) for School Council operations (school budget line GL 41500) - 2.
+- 1. The Ministry of Education via the TDSB: (\$1.25/full-time student; min. \$300 max. \$1000) for School Council operations (school budget line GL 41500) - 2.
 The Ministry of Education (Parent Involvement Policy): \$500 per school annually for Parent Outreach activities (school budget line GL 41500) - 3.
 TDSB Continuing Education: Supplementary funding from the Ministry of Education is available for Parent Workshops through the TDSB Continuing Education department.
-2017/18 application here. - 4.
-Parent Reaching Out Grants: PRO Grants are available each year from the Ministry of Education for parent engagement activities (up to \$1000).
-Applications are accepted in the spring.
-Apply here.
+Your Principal can apply for parent workshop funds by contacting belkis.romero@tdsb.on.ca - 4.
+Parent Reaching Out Grants: PRO annual Grants from the Ministry of Education are for parent engagement activities.
+Grants are distributed directly to school boards.